-Get your talons up to scratch with our guide to the best manicures in London – ranging from cheap and cheerful touch-ups to indulgent treatments, plus mobile manicurists and cosy neighbourhood spots.
-Whatever you’re after, we’ve filed down the lot to the ten best manicures in London.
+Get your talons up to scratch with our guide to the best manicures in London – ranging from cheap and cheerful touch-ups to indulgent treatments, in fancy spas, lush hotels and cosy neighbourhood spots.
+Whatever you’re after, we’ve filed down the lot to the very best manicures in London.

 London's best manicures

 The luxurious Cowshed – based on its original location at Babington House in Somerset, and now with several London spots – has a homely farmhouse vibe, with sheepskin rugs and comfy armchairs.
 Manicures use products from sister brand Cheeky, with prices ranging from £18 for a polish change, to £60 for the Ultimate Cowshed Manicure, including a hydrating mask and a relaxing head and scalp massage.
 Pile on more pampering by opting for the Light Salon (from £35) – a 15-minute, anti-ageing LED facial that can be done while you’re having your hands seen to.